 But the Sinch isn’t the ebike Buzz is trying to compete against.
 Instead, it’s the Lectric XP, one of America’s most popular budget friendly ebikes.
-I have both bikes to review, so stay tuned for a full comparison.
+Buzz has obviously priced the Centris to take on XP.

 If you’re going to be riding on gravel or sandy soils, then you’ll love those knobby tires.
 It’s not meant for mountain bike trails due to its weight (67 lbs), limited front suspension, and lack of rear suspension, but it can easily power you through looser soils, and it would perform nicely on gravel rail trails.